ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-12-18-filipino-llm.md

 Filipino is still left behind even in the age of LLMs ([more on this later](#final-thoughts-are-we-truly-low-resource)).
 Sometimes I feel a tinge of sadness when a research group releases a new multilingual LLM and Filipino is not supported.
 You can't blame them&mdash; there's not a lot of readily-available Filipino data for LM training and evaluation.
-This is even true for other Philippine languages (Hiligaynon, Ilokano, etc.)
+This is even true for other Philippine languages such as Hiligaynon, Kapampangan, and Ilokano.
 There are still missing pieces ripe for research.

 In this blog post, I want to talk about three actionable directions for Filipino NLP: (1) create resources that support LLM post-training, (2) build reliable benchmarks for Filipino, and (3) participate in grassroots research and annotation efforts.